united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 3. Testing which cti files work with your cameras can be a very tedious process

-4. What works in your test environment may or may not work in deployment, I recommend modfying your deployment in lens
+4. What works in your test environment may or may not work in deployment, I recommend modifying your deployment in lens
    to use and creating a custom docker image during testing if you get stuck, (you can use the docker hub container repository for free)